Skip to main content

 Appeals will automatically be denied for the following:

-• Undergraduate courses that received an A through D- grade and Salt Lake Technical College courses that received an MC grade
+• Semesters that received an A through D- grade and Salt Lake Technical College semesters that received an MC grade

-• Courses that are older than five years
+• Semesters that are older than five years

 • Guest students